memoio/memolayer-docs/docs/mainnet.md

 ## Fees

 The fee model is akin to Optimism's, based on the Data Availability (DA) costs of transactions and execution expenses.
-For more details on L2 fees, please refer to our further [documentation](https://docs.optimism.io/stack/transactions/fees).
+For more details on L2 fees, please refer to further [documentation](https://docs.optimism.io/stack/transactions/fees).

 With our implementation of MeeDA integrating into Optimism, fees have become relatively more affordable.
 Instead of uploading a whole bunch of transactions onto the Mainnet (via `calldata` or `blob` in the batch transaction), only a short-bytes commitment is attached to the `calldata`.
 This dramatically reduces the gasfee in L1 Mainnet.